Betty Alberge

 Betty Alberge (22 January 1922 – 18 May 1991) was an English theatre, radio and television actress, with an extensive career which ran from the late 1930s to the 1980s.
 She was best known for her roles as Florrie Lindley in Coronation Street, in which she appeared between 1960 and 1965, and as Edna Cross in Brookside between 1983 and 1985.

 Early life

-Born in Manchester on 22 January 1922, Alberge received her formal education at Fallowfield Central School for Girls in Manchester.
-Whilst at school she became interested in acting after performing in a school theatrical production of Maurice Maeterlinck's The Death of Tintagiles, with school friend Patricia Pilkington, later to become known as Pat Phoenix and play Elsie Tanner in Coronation Street.
+Alberge was born in Manchester, Lancashire on 22 January 1922, and received her formal education at Fallowfield Central School for Girls in Manchester.
+Whilst at school she became interested in acting after performing in a school theatrical production of Maurice Maeterlinck's The Death of Tintagiles with school friend Patricia Pilkington, later to become known as Pat Phoenix and play Elsie Tanner in Coronation Street.

 Acting career

 After initial training to be an actress at the Repertory School of Acting in Manchester, Alberge completed her training with the Colwyn Bay Repertory Company, at the New Rialto Theatre in Colwyn Bay.
 During World War II she was employed as a performer with ENSA.
 In the 1950s she worked with a wide variety dramatic productions in theatre and with the British Broadcasting Corporation.